 The only downside of lying tricep extensions is that the exercise requires a bench, which isn’t ideal if you’re training at home and/or don’t have much gym equipment at your disposal.

-Nevertheless, lying extensions are the number one dumbbell overhead triceps extension alternative because they enable you to overload your triceps with more resistance than any other isolation exercise, a quality that’s indispensable when it comes to hypertrophy.
+Nevertheless, lying extensions, which are also a great exercise to replace tricep dips, are the number one dumbbell overhead triceps extension alternative because they enable you to overload your triceps with more resistance than any other isolation exercise, a quality that’s indispensable when it comes to hypertrophy.

 2. Cable lying tricep extension